dyang21/dyang21.github.io/_pages/about.md

 ---
 permalink: /
 title: "👋🏼 Hello there!
 I'm Donald Yang."
-excerpt: "A software and IT enthusiast with a knack for system administration and data integration."
+excerpt: "An IT and Software Engineering enthusiast with a passion for system administration, software development, and infrastructure management. "
 author_profile: true
 redirect_from:
   - /about/